 The Contractor shall provide the Agency with data, reports, and information to determine areas of strength and areas to improve in all aspects of CWES.
 Reports and data shall not only include directly quantifiable data, but will also include active, meaningful reporting regarding the quality of services provided to Children receiving CWES.
 Reports shall also continually and proactively inform and improve CWES delivery.
 At all times, reports and data shall be used to ensure CWES are following the Guiding Principles, the JCS’s Model of Practice, the Family-Centered Model of Practice, and the Agency’s Model of Practice as well as consistently improving and innovating the provision of service.

 Reports shall be provided electronically to the Service Contract Specialist and the Program Manager.
 The Contractor shall use their established internal Quality Assurance and improvement system for preparing, submitting, and validating their data and reports to the Agency.
 The format and timing for all reports shall be contingent upon Agency approval.
 Contractor shall provide all applicable data and reports in an Agency approved format, either by inputting into an electronic database, via other electronic means, or through written reports.
-All CWES Contractors shall collaborate to create a standardized report templates that will receive final approval from the Agency.
+The Agency will provide CWES Contractors standardized report templates prior to the implementation of Contracts.

 Weekly Critical Incident Reports

-The Contractor shall provide a weekly report to the Referral Worker, SAM, or other Agency Designee of all Critical Incidents in an Agency approved format.
-This does not replace the need for immediate notification of Critical Incidents to the Agency by the Contractor.
+The Contractor shall provide a weekly summary to the SAM and other Agency designees of all Critical Incidents in an Agency approved format.
+This does not replace the need for immediate notification of Critical Incidents to the Referral Worker by the Contractor.

-Monthly Data and Reports
+Data and Reports

-The Contractor shall submit monthly data and reports by the 20th of the following month in an Agency approved format.
-Specifically, these data and reports shall include the Final Month End of Census Report and Monthly Data as specified in the following sections.

-Final Month End Census Report
+Weekly Census Report

-The Contractor shall email a Final Month End Census Report for Emergency Juvenile Shelter Care of the daily contracted shelter bed utilization for which payment from the Agency is expected.
-The Final Month End Census report shall be emailed to the Service Area Manager billing office.
-The Agency-approved format shall be used and submitted no later than the 5th of the month following the month of service.
+The Contractor shall provide a weekly census roster due to the Agency on the 1st, 8th, 15th, and 22nd of each month using the Agency-approved report format.

 Monthly Data